days until the election. Unite for equality. Like never before.

-"The unprecedented momentum for marriage across the country continues, with Rhode Island becoming the first state of 2013 to say yes to marriage equality,” said HRC President Chad Griffin.
-“As the Supreme Court deliberates the fundamental right to marry the person you love, these historic and bipartisan victories keep mounting and prove the country is ready for marriage equality."
+"The unprecedented momentum for marriage across the country continues, with Rhode Island becoming first state of 2013 to say yes to marriage equality,” said Human Rights Campaign (HRC) president Chad Griffin.
+"As the Supreme Court deliberates the fundamental right to marry the person you love, these historic and bipartisan victories keep mounting and prove the country is ready for marriage equality."

 The House passed a modified version of legislation it had previously passed in January, which was then amended and passed by the Senate last week.
 Same-sex couples in Rhode Island can begin applying for marriage licenses August 1, 2013.